-Many airlines only allow two pets when it comes to booking your pets as excess baggage.
-For some larger families, that won’t work.
-If you have more than two pets, manifest cargo isn’t just the safest option, but often the only option.
+Many airlines only allow two pets to be booked as excess baggage.
+For some larger families, that simply won’t work.
+If you have more than two pets, manifest cargo isn’t just the safest option, it's often the only option.

-When your pet travels manifest cargo, the airline has strict regulations on handling pets during their layover.
+If you are flying your pets as manifest cargo, the airline has strict regulations on handling pets during their layover.
 Lufthansa’s Animal Lounge in Frankfurt is a great example!
-When a pet is traveling as manifest cargo and has a stop at the Frankfurt animal lounge, the pet is fed and looked after by trained animal handlers before being checked into their connecting flight.
+When a pet is traveling as manifest cargo and has a stop at the Frankfurt Animal Lounge, the pet is fed and looked after by trained animal handlers before being checked into their connecting flight.

 Drake, who traveled as manifest cargo in 2019,

 enjoying his stay at the Frankfurt animal lounge.

 Lastly, some countries require pets to arrive as manifest cargo.
 Australia, for example, will not allow pets to arrive in-cabin or as excess baggage.
 So, if your family is planning a move down under, there is only one acceptable means of transportation.

 Every year, we relocate more than 2,000 pets and the vast majority of them fly as manifest cargo with no issues!
 We prefer manifest cargo because:

 This method allows our clients the freedom to make the travel arrangements that work best for them.

 - Manifest cargo routes allow larger pet families to travel together.